 - The engine starts to knock and rattle when idling.

 - Worn-out seals puffing thick smoke from the engine’s exhaust.

 - Excessive consumption of oil when you notice that there is a loss of oil even without any leaks due to worn valve guides, jammed oil control rings, valve guide seals that have dried, or excessive clearance in the piston.

 - Terrible knock that is coming from the engine.

 - Low-pressure oil.

 - Pistons move around too much in the cylinders, making the engine clatter when you accelerate.

 Is Engine Rebuilding Worth the Cost?

 Unfortunately, after your engine is rebuilt, your car will not be like brand new since the engine is just a small part of the car’s whole system.
-However, there are other advantages you can get when you avail this kind of service.
+However, there are other advantages you can get when you avail of this kind of service.

 The ECU is the program installed in your car to communicate with the engine.
 If you buy a new engine, you will experience problems regarding the communication and connectivity of the ECU.
-That is why engine swap always requires ECU reprogramming or even ECU replacement.
+That is why an engine swap always requires ECU reprogramming or even ECU replacement.